RobertMortimer/sjd_doc/chapter1.md

 Other implementations exist in other languages such as Java and .net

-:exclamation: Install it somware easy like c:\python37
+:exclamation: Install it somewhere easy like c:\python37

 ### WinGit